 If you cluster point source geometry with a changing number of points, the clusters and cluster numbers can change randomly at each frame and you’ll get strange results.
-To prevent this, you must use a couple of tricks to create the clusters based on the final number of points, and only create the
+To prevent this, you must use a couple of tricks to create the clusters based on the final number of points, and only create the clusters that are needed.

 First, connect the second input of the Cluster Points node to specify a set of point positions at which the Cluster Points node should cluster the points.
 This is called the rest position.

 For example, the Impact analysis tool creates points from RBD object collisions.
 The number of points in the resulting geometry increases as more RBD objects collide.